-Candidates must have five years of on-the-job experience in one or more of the areas of the Certified Calibration Technician Body of Knowledge.
+Years of on-the-job experience in one or more areas of the Certified Calibration Technician Body of Knowledge.

-Candidates who have completed a degree from a college, university or technical school with accreditation accepted by ASQ will have part of the five-year experience requirement waived, as follows (only one of these waivers may be claimed):
+Candidates who have completed a degree from a college, university or technical school will have part of the five-year experience requirement waived, as follows (only one of these waivers may be claimed):

 The topics in this Body of Knowledge include additional detail in the form of subtext explanations and the cognitive level at which the questions will be written.
 This information will provide useful guidance for both the Exam Development Committee and the candidate preparing to take the exam.